If you’ve played Counter-Strike, you’ve dabbled in Quake, or you’ve tried Apex Legends out for size, you should be at home with bunny hopping.

 If VALORANT had to be compared to another first-person shooter, it would be Counter-Strike.
 The game has elements of Overwatch and Apex with its character-based action, but when it comes to gameplay and mechanics, it screams Counter-Strike.

 In the Counter-Strike 1.6 and Source days, you could bunny hop from one side of the map to the other and catch your opponents off guard.
-It’s not exactly the same in VALORANT, and the distance you can cover is nowhere near as impressive, but bunny hopping is entirely possible.
+It’s not exactly the same in VALORANT, and the distance you can cover is nowhere near as impressive, but bunny hopping is still entirely possible.

 How exactly do you bunny hop?